Devious Fish

 Admittedly, I’m more familiar with Korn shell, and that’s an influence.
 While I can use Bash just fine interactively, I find it frustrating to try to script with.
 After ksh, bash seems just broken—and in some cases, it’s probably because I’m not used to it.
 But in other cases, Bash requires jumping through hoops that aren’t necessary when working in Korn shell.

 So, in programming features, ksh seems far ahead to me.
-Unfortunately, its maintenance and future are unclear.
+I am glad to see it’s being maintained again, although it doesn’t have the popularity of Bash, which makes its future unclear.

 Korn Shell’s self-documenting getopts